 Days of intense media speculation came to a head spectacularly on Tuesday as Ferguson addressed the media on the eve of the Champions League match against Bursaspor.

 “We are as bemused as anyone can be,” Ferguson said.
 “We can’t quite understand why he would want to leave.”

-The club manager said he was told about it by Gill, United’s chief executive.
+Ferguson said he was told about it by United’s chief executive David Gill.

 Ferguson also said the 24-year-old Rooney would miss Wednesday’s match with an ankle injury, having been taken off on a stretcher at the end of training on Tuesday.

 “It was a shock,” Ferguson said.
 “I couldn’t believe it because in other discussions as early as March he intimated that he wanted to stay, he wanted to sign a life contract, he was happy at the club, he was at the best club in the world.

 “I had a meeting with him.
 He intimated to me in his own way that he wanted away.

 Ferguson has not given up hope of Rooney signing a new deal [AFP]

 “I told him, ‘The only thing I want from you, Wayne is to honour the club’s position and traditions and behave like a proper professional and we’ll try to see it through.